Board of Rabbis of Greater Rhode Island

 Picture

-Heather was ordained by HUC-JIR in 2023, and is finishing an additional master’s degree in Clinical Mental Health Counseling & Spiritual Integration through Fordham University’s Graduate School of Religion this year.
+Rabbi Heather Shore (she/her) was ordained by HUC-JIR in 2023, and is finishing an additional master’s degree in Clinical Mental Health Counseling & Spiritual Integration through Fordham University’s Graduate School of Religion this year.
 She currently serves as the Director of Community Engagement for Tzedek Box, a new ritual resource supporting Jews and their allies to deepen and sustain their tikkun olam efforts.
 In addition to this work, Heather serves as a clinical counseling intern at the College of Mount St. Vincent, providing college students in the Bronx with psycho-spiritual support on campus.

 Heather is passionate about integrative, relational, and accessible modalities of Jewish spiritual support that foster personal resilience and communal care.
 Whether serving individuals, communities, experiential programs, or clinical clients, Heather's work strives to support spiritual ecosystems with sustainable, creative, values-aligned care.